heesoo-jang/starter-hugo-academic/content/publication/example-AIbias-and-harm/index.md

 ---
-title: "Introducing the Co-oriented Scansis (CoS) model: A case of chatbot, Lee-Luda"
+title: "An Assessment of Reported Biases and Harms of Large Language Models"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - Heesoo Jang
-- Suman Lee
+- Jaemin Cho

 # Author notes (optional)
 # author_notes:
 #- "Equal contribution"
 #- "Equal contribution"

-date: "2022-05-13"
+date: "2024-06-21"
 doi: "10.1016/j.pubrev.2023.102360"

 # Schedule page publish date (NOT publication's date).